Avalon's Game of Thoughts: Battle Against Deception through Recursive Contemplation

 PhD Candidate of Artificial Intelligence

-My research interests include reinforcement learning, LLM-as-agent, etc.
+My research interests include reinforcement learning, LLMs, LLM-as-agent, etc.